-The programme uses mainly open calls that might be thematically targeted.

-A call for applications is opened for predefined time period.
+The programme uses mainly open calls.
+Open call for Specific Objective 1.2 is thematically targeted.
+The call for applications is opened for predefined time period.
 More detailed information on the opening and closing times (date and time) is available on the programme website.

-Application procedure consists of:
+Application procedure consists of submission of application.